2020PB/police-brutality/reports/Virginia.md

 This footage does not appear to be protest related, but demonstrates a sever escalation in force dealing with a man not in a fit mental state.

-tags: taser, strike, arrest, non-protest, neck, knee-on-kneck
+tags: taser, strike, arrest, non-protest, neck, knee-on-neck

 id: va-fairfax-1